maxio-com/stoplight-platform-api-docs/portal/content/introduction/about-the-api/tips.md

 Origin 'https://example.com' is therefore not allowed access.` `The response had HTTP status code 404.
 ```

-This is an error message indicating that Cross-Origin Resource Sharing (CORS) is not enabled on the Chargify server.
+This is an error message indicating that Cross-Origin Resource Sharing (CORS) is not enabled on the Advanced Billing server.

 ## Sync